- Industry news

 Energy efficiency regimes

 In addition to efforts to reduce CO2 from the tailpipes of vehicles, industry has also put effort into reducing emissions from the manufacturing process.
-There are several energy efficiency regimes that the industry is covered by, the mandatory EU Emissions Trading Scheme (EUETS), the voluntary UK Climate Change Agreements (CCAs), or the UK Carbon Reduction Commitment (CRC) energy efficiency scheme.
+There are several energy efficiency regimes that the industry is covered by, the mandatory EU Emissions Trading Scheme (EUETS), the voluntary UK Climate Change Agreements (CCAs), and the mandatory UK Carbon Reduction Commitment (CRC) energy efficiency scheme and Energy Savings Opportunity Scheme (ESOS).

-SMMT’s members have made significant improvements in energy efficiency, including reducing emissions covered by the CCA by over 50% in relative terms (energy use per vehicle) between 1995 and 2011 and by 40% in absolute emissions in the EU ETS area between 2005 and 2011.
+SMMT’s members have made significant improvements in energy efficiency, including reducing emissions covered by the CCA by over 50% in relative terms (energy use per vehicle) between 1995 and 2012 and by 20% in absolute emissions in the EU ETS area between 2008 and 2012.
+New phases of both CCAs and EU ETS began in 2013, which saw significant changes in the scope of emissions covered.

 The automobile is already one of the most effectively recovered and recycled consumer products, with its parts being used again in vehicles or for other purposes.
 The metals used in its manufacture are routinely recovered, reused and recycled to high levels.
 The challenge is to recover non-metallic parts to enable the very high levels required by law.